orm-backend/laravel-doctrine/readme.md

 5. From request parameters -- jQuery.deparam **JS** (unfortunately plugin)
 6. To request parameters -- jQuery.param **JS**

-HTTP request can be made by any method (GET, POST, PUT и т. д.).
+HTTP request can be of any method (GET, POST, PUT и т. д.).

-An example of creating a database query:
+An example of the database query creation:

 ```PHP
 [